Thairath Online

 6. Sri Veeramakaliamman Temple

-Known for dispelling evil and obstacles, this Kali temple in the heart of Little India miraculously survived bombings during World War II.
+Famous for overcoming obstacles and evil spirits, this Kali temple in Little India miraculously survived bombings during World War II.

 Sri Veeramakaliamman Temple

-• Highlight: Pray to goddess Kali for protection from harm and to remove all obstacles in life.
+• Highlight: Pray to goddess Kali for protection from harm and to eliminate all life obstacles.

 7. Lian Shan Shuang Lin Monastery

-Ending with immense fortune, this grand Buddhist monastery is inspired by temples in Fujian Province.
+End your trip with great fortune at this magnificent Buddhist monastery inspired by temples in Fujian province.

 Lian Shan Shuang Lin Monastery

-• Highlight: Pray for luck from local deities at Cheng Huang temple and stroll through the tranquil bonsai garden to absorb positive energy before departing.
+• Highlight: Pray for prosperity with local deities at Cheng Huang Temple and stroll through the tranquil bonsai garden to absorb positive energy before leaving.

-• Getting there: MRT Toa Payoh Station (Exit C), then walk 1 kilometer.
+• Getting there: MRT Toa Payoh station (Exit C), then a 1-kilometer walk.